FabricMC/fabric-docs/develop/sounds/dynamic-sounds.md

 }
 ```

-But when those values are sent over the network you might want to define an `ResourceLocation` for them or even add other custom values.
+But when those values are sent over the network you might want to define a `ResourceLocation` for them or even add other custom values.

 @[code lang=java transcludeWith=:::1](@/reference/latest/src/main/java/com/example/docs/sound/TransitionState.java)